wankdanker/node-discover/README.md

 node-discover
 =============

-Automatically discover your nodejs instances using UDP broadcast with support for automatic single master
+Automatically discover your nodejs instances using UDP broadcast with built in support for automatic single master, service advertising, channel messages.

 Version 0.0.3